Subset-UCSD/Commit-Challenge-2025/actions.md

 - As for Sean_P, he is now a warlock with the eldritch god as their patron, having absorbed their power and with the god infecting his mind.
 Sean_P is now indebted to this god Describe what powers Sean_P possesses now, and what the Eldritch god may want him to do to keep those powers (for example rituals).
 - Delete the mind control wand from Sean_Y's inventory.
 The wand has burst and now is no longer functioning.
 Although, maybe Sean_Y and Sam have been influenced by the wand just enough, that they too may become a warlock...
 Decide what happens to Sean_Y and Sam due to their exposure to the wand and the influence of the Eldtrich God (Note Sean_P had the worst of the exposure).

+THIS LAND CONFUSES OUR MINDS.
+DOWN IN THE UNDERWORLD.

 # Sean_Y